OWASP/www-policy/operational/privacy.md

 As stated above, we can use commonly-used location technologies to show you more relevant content.
 For example, our mobile apps can identify articles from the OWASP Sites about points of interest near your location.
 As a reminder, you can deactivate our access to these location technologies at any time, and still use the OWASP Sites.

 ##### Metadata
 As stated above, we may automatically receive location data from your device.
-For example, if you upload a photo using the Wikimedia Commons mobile app, please be aware that the default setting on your mobile device typically results in the metadata associated with your photo being included in the upload.
+Please be aware that the default setting on your mobile device typically results in the metadata associated with your photo being included in the upload.
 As a reminder, if you do not want metadata sent to us and made public at the time of your upload, please change your settings on your device.

-IP Addresses
+#### IP Addresses
-##### When you visit any OWASP Site, we automatically receive the IP address of the device (or your proxy server) you are using to access the Internet, which could be used to infer your geographical location.
+When you visit any OWASP Site, we automatically receive the IP address of the device (or your proxy server) you are using to access the Internet, which could be used to infer your geographical location.
 We keep IP addresses confidential, except as provided in this Policy.
 If you are visiting OWASP Sites with your mobile device, we may use your IP address to provide anonymized or aggregated information to service providers regarding the volume of usage in certain areas.

 We use this location information to make your experience with the OWASP Sites safer and better, to gain a greater understanding of user preferences and their interaction with the OWASP Sites, and to generally improve our services.
-For example, we use this information to provide greater security, optimize mobile applications, and learn how to expand and better support Wikimedia communities.
+For example, we use this information to provide greater security, optimize mobile applications, and learn how to expand and better support OWASP communities.
 We also use Personal Information in the manner described in the sections of this Policy titled "For Legal Reasons" and "To Protect You, Ourselves & Others."

 ### When May We Share Your Information?